Diagnostic Radiology and Nuclear Medicine

 Penn State Milton S. Hershey Medical Center, Hershey, PA

-Derik L. Davis, M.D. is an Assistant Professor in the Department of Diagnostic Radiology & Nuclear Medicine at the University of Maryland School of Medicine.
+Derik L. Davis, M.D. is an Associate Professor in the Department of Diagnostic Radiology & Nuclear Medicine at the University of Maryland School of Medicine.
 Dr. Davis is a board-certified diagnostic radiologist who specializes in musculoskeletal imaging for several hospitals and outpatient facilities within the University of Maryland Medical System.
 His current clinical practice includes diagnostic imaging for musculoskeletal trauma, sports medicine, bone and soft tissue disorders, osteoporosis, musculoskeletal tumors, and arthritis.
 Dr. Davis also provides direct patient care for image-guided joint procedures, bone and soft tissue tumor biopsy, and musculoskeletal ultrasound.

 Shoulder and Upper Extremity Dysfunction, Skeletal Muscle Quality and Sarcopenia, Aging, Clinical History for Imaging Examinations, Musculoskeletal Trauma, Sports Medicine, Bone and Soft Tissue Tumors

 Ropp AM, Davis DL.
 Scapular Fractures: What Radiologists Need to Know.
 AJR Am J Roentgenol 2015 205(3):491-501

 Davis DL, Faddoul D, Almardawi R. Practice Quality Improvement for Patient Positioning on Shoulder Magnetic Resonance Imaging to Reduce Potential Diagnostic Errors.
 J Am Coll Radiol 2017 14(8):1058-1061